TIBCOguillonapa/studioutils/README.md

 ### Configuring the Script

-There are some variables that are used in the script that you will need to configure manually.
-These are located at the top of the script.
+There are some variables that are used in the script that you will need to configure manually. **These variables need to be part of the environment in order for the script to work**.
+Export each of these in `~/.bash_profile` or a similar place.

 The first two variables are used to install StreamBase Studio.
 You will need to change `PRODUCT_INSTALL_PATH` to point to a directory where you want Studio to be installed.
 Installing a new versio of Studio will create `tibco/sb-cep/` if it's not in `PRODUCT_INSTALL_PATH` already.

 ```
 # Script variables - Product installation location